-- Carry out their own recording
+- Carries out their own recording

-- Receive records from others
+- Receives records from others

 It doesn’t have to be rare!
 Changes in the distribution and abundance of common species (eg. House Sparrow) can only be recognised if data is collected.
 It is best to consult County Recorders about this if in doubt.
-Please do not submit records from beyond Norfolk – most counties have their own recording network.
+Please do not submit records from beyond Norfolk – most other counties also have their own recording network.

 - The essence of recording is accurate species identification – “if in doubt; leave it out”.